User Administration in Linux

 #chage –E 2013-03-28 raju

-PWCK: verifies the consistency of password across database files.
+PWCK: verifies the consistency of passwords across database files.

 - When you create or delete users, sometimes things don’t always work out properly.
 This can cause the password file to become inconsistent you can use the pwck command to verify the consistency between the /etc/passwd & /etc/shadow file